[Last updated January 5, 2026]

 Filing your parent’s taxes: The bottom line

-Taking care of your tax return is a big enough annual task.
-When you add the weight of your parent’s taxes, which may be complex, tax season can become stressful.
-By determining whether they need to file a return, becoming updated on the latest tax law changes, and deciding who will sign the return, you can ensure that your parent’s tax return can be filed efficiently — if they need to file at all.
+Taking care of your own tax return is a big enough annual task.
+When you add the weight of filing your parent’s taxes, which may be complex, tax season can become stressful.
+By determining whether they need to file a return, staying updated on the latest tax law changes, and deciding who will sign the return, you can ensure that your parent’s tax return can be filed efficiently.